Research table: Blood androgen levels and breast cancer risk

 See how this risk factor compares with other risk factors for breast cancer.

-Risks related to total testosterone levels (unless noted) are shown in this table.
+Relative risks related to total testosterone levels (unless noted) are shown in this table.

-Risk of Breast Cancer in Women with Higher Testosterone Levels
+Risk of Breast Cancer in Women with Higher Testosterone Levels Compared to Women with Lower Testosterone Levels,

 Nested case-control studies